uiuc-focal-lab/syncode/tokenization.md

   return dict(zip(bs, cs))
 ```

-What this code does is generate a dictionary mapping bytes to Unicode Code Points.
-Th

-There are two questions to answer at this point: why do we do this, and what does this do?
-It is easier to begin by answering the &ldquo;what&rdquo; question; once we know what is happening we will be able to explain why we are doing it by referencing what the result of this transformation is.

-Simply, this is a one-to-one map from byte values to unicode code points.
-This is a devilish hack that makes many of the tokens in the vocabulary look like random noise and is the source of the strange behavior we observed in the previous section.
-When the tokenizer receives a series of bytes in UTF-8, it passes each byte through this dictionary.
-The bytes that represent visible characters of ASCII, 21<sub>16</sub> through 7E<sub>16</sub>, are mapped to themselves.
-The other bytes, both those that represent invisible ASCII characters (whitespace and control characters) are mapped to other code point​s in the Unicode codespace.

-For readability, I define the forward and backward dictionaries like so:
+This code generates a dictionary mapping bytes to Unicode Code Points.
+The dictionary maps the bytes that name printable, non-whitespace ASCII characters (21<sub>16</sub> through 7E<sub>16</sub>) to that ASCII character's code point[^ascii] and all other bytes to some arbitrary non-whitespace code point.
+This allows us to transform a sequence of bytes into a sequence of code points, which we can, in turn, encode as utf-8 bytes.

+Let's get an intuition for how this behaves with some examples.
+For readability, I define a dictionary `byte_dict` that maps from bytes to code points, and a dictionary `dict_byte` that maps from code points to bytes, like so:

 ```python
 byte_dict = bytes_to_unicode()
 dict_byte = {v: k for k, v in byte_dict.items()} # Inverse mapping.
 ```

-Now we can begin to explore the case we examined above.
 Let&rsquo;s begin by getting the code point representing each of the bytes in the UTF-8 encoding of ∀.

 ```python
 >>> [byte_dict[byte] for byte in '∀'.encode()]
 ['â', 'Ī', 'Ģ']
 ```

-We can confirm by passing these characters through the inverse mapping and representing them as hexadecimal bytes.
+We can confirm that we are getting what we expect by passing these characters through the inverse mapping and representing them as hexadecimal bytes.

 ```python
 >>> [bytes([dict_byte[char]]) for char in ['â', 'Ī', 'Ģ']]